 3 Different Methods To Upgrade Ubuntu To Latest Version

-Ubuntu 17.10, codenamed Artful Aardvark, and all official flavors have been released.
-Ubuntu 17.10 is the first distribution in the Ubuntu family that dropped its flagship Unity desktop.
-It is now ships with GNOME as its default desktop.
-It comes with Linux Kernel 4.23 and 32-bit installer images are no longer provided for Ubuntu Desktop.
-Another major change is it uses Wayland as its default display server.
+Ubuntu 18.10, codenamed Cosmic Cuttlefish, and all official flavors have been released.
+Ubuntu 18.10 ships with Linux Kernel 4.18 and latest GNOME desktop 3.30.
+Ubuntu 18.10 will be supported for 9 months until July 2019.
 For more details about this release, check the official releases notes.
-If you’re new Ubuntu user, you can download the new Ubuntu 17.10 desktop and server editions from here and install it right away as described in this guide.
+If you’re new Ubuntu user, you can download the Ubuntu 18.10 desktop and server editions from here and install it right away as described in this guide.
 And all other official flavours can be downloaded from their respective official sites.
-If you already have Ubuntu installed on your system, you can easily upgrade it latest version.
-In this guide, I have provided three different ways to upgrade Ubuntu latest version, which is Ubuntu 17.10.
+If you already have Ubuntu installed on your system, you can easily upgrade it to latest Ubuntu 18.10 version.
+In this guide, I have provided three different ways to upgrade Ubuntu latest version, which is Ubuntu 18.10.
+Read on.

 3 Different Ways To Upgrade Ubuntu To Latest Version